stennety/mywebsite/_posts/2019-02-10-how-I-am-learning-to-test-the-internet-with-seleniumbase.md

 ---
-title: 'How I am learning to test The Internet with SeleniumBase'
+title: How I am learning to test The Internet with SeleniumBase
 date: 2019-02-10 14:00:00 +0000

 ---
 # Part 1 on a road to Hybrid web application testing in python

 Goal: I have a simple, ambitious big hairy goal Learn how to "Automate all the (test) things, in Python".
 This is Part 1 on my journey towards this goal.